abstractdev/CityTag/README.md

 ============

 [Live Demo](https://abstractdev.github.io/city-tag/)</br>
-A "Seek-And-Find" game similar to Where's Waldo.
+A "Seek-And-Find" game similar to Where's Waldo using Typescript.
 All images by Gus Morais.

 ---